xDivisionByZerox/Tarpaulin/README.md

 ## Docker Specification

-Your API application should include a complete Docker specification, allowing it to be launched from scratch on a new machine using Docker Compose.
+The API application includes a complete Docker specification, allowing it to be launched from scratch on a new machine using Docker Compose.
 This includes:

 - **Dockerfile**: Specifies dependencies for the main API server.
 - **Docker Compose**: Specifies each service in the API (e.g., database) and their interactions.